 Communities In Schools is a non-profit social work agency that works in Central Texas area public schools.
-CIS of CT AmeriCorps places members on elementary and middle school campuses in Travis County (Austin, Del Valle, and Manor), Hays County (including Buda, Kyle and Niederwald), and Caldwell County (Lockhart) where they serve as supportive mentors and tutors to at-risk students.
+CIS of CT AmeriCorps places members on elementary and middle school campuses in Travis County (Austin, Del Valle, and Manor), Hays County (including Buda, Kyle and Niederwald), Bastrop County (Bastrop and Elgin), and Caldwell County (Lockhart) where they serve as supportive mentors and tutors to at-risk students.

 We are seeking dedicated, responsible applicants with a genuine passion for working with at-risk youth.
 Experience with children grades 3-8 preferable but not required.
 Bilingual applicants, military veterans, and individuals with disabilities are welcomed and encouraged to apply.
 We provide comprehensive training and support to members year-round.

-Hours: Part-time members will serve an average of 28 hours per week.
-Hours are generally served Monday through Friday between 7:30 am – 4:30 pm.
+Hours: Part-time members will serve an average of 25 hours per week.
+Hours are generally served Monday through Friday sometime between 7:30 am – 4:30 pm.
 Some weekend service day participation is required (about 3 times a year, usually 4 hours).
+Hours may be distributed among three, four, or five days.

 How To Apply: To apply, please visit our website: https://ciscentraltexas.org/get-involved/americorps/program-details/